Use this search feature to quickly find the information you're looking for

-Quilt batting on the market today comes in many different types of fibres.
+Quilt batting on the market today comes in many different types of fibers.
 Each one has specific qualities that when chosen well will give your finished quilt the effect you want.
 Some quilters say the batting you buy is more important than the fabric and design you choose.
 This is because choosing the wrong type of batting for your quilt can transform your quilt into a disaster.

-I have also read that there is no such thing as bad batting but rather poor batting choice by the quilter.
+Currently there are six main fibers used to make batting.
+Cotton, wool, bamboo, alpaca, silk and polyester.
 Most of these can also be purchased as blends such as - polyester/cotton, bamboo/cotton or wool/cotton.

-To add to this variation in battings there is one other key factor to be aware of.
+To add to this variation in batting there is one other key factor to be aware of.
 When battings are manufactured their fibers are bonded together using either a glue-like agent, heat or are punched with lots and lots of needles that mechanically felts the fibers.
 These latter quilt battings tend to favor machine quilting as their density makes it harder to pass a needle through them.

 Each of the battings on the market today are excellent for quilts but before purchasing your batting it would be best to ask yourself a few questions to help you choose the right batting for your quilt.